zeitounator/compose-init-demo/README.md

 for the `db` container to fully end its job.
 This should take several seconds as the `initprojet.sh` script contains a loop to wait for the mysql connection to be available prior to creating a scaffold db with some data.

-Once the init container exists successfully, you should see the actual application container `my_app` start finally.
+Once the init container exits successfully, you should finally see the actual application container `my_app` start.
 You can point your browser to http://localhost:9999/ to see the test page which will show the 3 rows that were created by the init container